 Still, I couldn’t wait to get home.

-This past weekend, I spent some time at a conference for writers and speakers called She Speaks.
-My editor and I led a session where we offered 12 truths to know before you write your next book.
+For several summers, my editor and I have led a session at a writer’s conference where we offered 12 truths to know before you write your next book.
 This is the fifth year I’ve attended this conference.
 The first year I went as an attendee.
 Every year after that, I’ve gone as a speaker.

 I really love this conference – the women who run it and the women who attend it are lovely, kind, humble.
 Still, in environments like this, aren’t we always on our best behavior?